As a Company operating in a regulated industry, many aspects of our operations are defined by our regulators.

-In the UK, when a customer disagrees with our decision, they can refer disputes to free, independent, Alternative Dispute Resolution (ADR); for more information see the Key performance measures below.
+In the UK, when a customer disagrees with our decision, they can refer disputes to free, independent, Alternative Dispute Resolution (ADR).

 William Hill was part of the BGC’s Advertising and Technology working group that developed, and in August 2020 launched, the 6th Industry Code for Socially Responsible Advertising, that came into force in October 2020.